zhahui/kasisto-server-api/api-overview.md

 POST /payment
 ```

-Pay funds to a payee
+Pays funds to a payee.

+1) Only the Accounts with the flag "can_pay_payee" set to true can be selected as a source.

+2) Only payees returned by [/payees](#payees) are eligible.

 ##### Request Parameters